Fibromyalgie et sport : faire de l'exercice en sécurité

 It is important to note that the presence and intensity of these symptoms may vary from patient to patient.
 Therefore, treatment must be individualized and adapted to each specific case.

-Fibromyalgia , a chronic condition characterized by widespread musculoskeletal pain, is often associated with increased sensitivity to pain, severe fatigue, and sleep disturbances .
+Fibromyalgia , a chronic condition characterized by widespread musculoskeletal pain, is often associated with increased pain sensitivity, severe fatigue, and sleep disturbances .
 However, despite these potentially debilitating symptoms, exercise can actually play a crucial role in treating this condition.

 Scientific studies have shown that regular exercise can reduce pain and improve physical function in people with fibromyalgia.
-Indeed, exercise appears to have an analgesic effect, meaning it can reduce sensitivity to pain.
-Exercise has also been shown to help improve sleep quality , a common complication of fibromyalgia.
+In fact, exercise appears to have an analgesic effect, meaning it can reduce sensitivity to pain.
+There is also evidence that exercise can help improve sleep quality , a common complication of fibromyalgia.

 It is important to note that the type , duration and intensity of exercise should be tailored to each individual.
-For some people, strenuous physical activity can cause increased pain or excessive fatigue.
-Therefore, exercise should be gradual and moderate, starting with low-intensity activities and gradually increasing the intensity level as physical condition improves.
+For some people, intense physical activity can cause increased pain or excessive fatigue.
+Therefore, exercise should be gradual and moderate, starting with low-intensity activities and gradually increasing the intensity level as fitness improves.

 It is essential to consult a healthcare professional before beginning an exercise program, as certain medical conditions may require specific adjustments in the type or intensity of exercise.